luxass/import-cost/README.md

 Import Cost supports the following directives:

-- `mark-external` - marks the import as external, so it won't be included in the calculation
+- `mark-external` or `external` - marks the import as external, so it won't be included in the calculation

 - `skip` - skips the import